aele1401/Cloud-Security/Linux/README.md

 - Network Security
 - Systems Administration
 - Terminal & Bash
-  * Player & Dealer Correlation
+  * Player & Dealer Correlation: This is a simulation on investigating a rogue casino player partnering with an employee to pull off a scam.